syncfusion-content/windowsforms-docs/WindowsForms/SfListView/CheckBoxSelectionMode.md

 ### ItemChecking Event

-The `ItemChecking` event is raised while checking an item at the execution time by using ItemChecking event:
+The `ItemChecking` event is raised while checking an item at the execution time by using ItemChecking event as follows:

 *	`ItemData`: Gets the checked item data object.
 *	`ItemIndex`: Gets an index of checked item.